 Haunted Preston: Petrifying Pubs

-Home to many pubs of all shapes and sizes, there's no doubt that Preston's pubs have some colourful and chilling histories hidden behind their walls.
+Home to a spooktacular amount of pubs, appearing in all shapes and sizes, it's only natural that Preston's inns and taverns have some colourful and chilling histories hidden behind their walls.

 The Sun Inn